conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 | 3 | 40,000 | 10,000 |
 | 4 | 60,000 | 62,000 |

-On average 25% of your clients have been sending requests but in version 4, more unique customer requests than registered customers have been received.
+On average, 25% of your clients have been sending requests, but in version 4, more unique customer requests have been received than registered customers.

 This means, your software is being pirated.

-One one hand, this is a compliment as your software is good enough to attract pirates.
+On the one hand, this is a compliment as your software is good enough to attract pirates.

 But the other, more salient fact is that support is a cost.
-Someone has to read your email / handle your call / handle your chat, triage the problem, find solutions and communicate them.
+Someone has to read your email / handle your call / handle your chat, triage the problem, find solutions, and communicate them.

 **This costs money.**

 Also, these clients who have not paid are consuming scarce resources (support staff time and attention) at the expense of paying customers.
-Thus their satisfaction decreases.
+Thus, their satisfaction decreases.

 So ask your friend how to address this problem.